-The High Availability page (On the top navigation bar, click and then from the left navigation pane, select High Availability.) displays the current state of the GigaVUE-FM HA group.
+The High Availability page (On the left navigation pane, click and select High Availability.) displays the current state of the GigaVUE-FM HA group.
 When a failover occurs, the HA group state changes in the GUI.

 The following table lists the GUI changes for the various scenarios: